Back Pain: It May Not Be What You Think

 This list is not exhaustive; there could be other reasons for back pain.
 Sitting too much, long hours of driving, and forward-head posture also have some weak evidence linking them to back pain.

-Move in all different directions: Explore forward bends, back bends, twisting, and side bending as per your capacity.
+- Move in all different directions: Explore forward bends, back bends, twisting, side bending as per your capacity.

 How to Make Your Yoga Practice Effective for Back Pain